FOLLOW US

 The legal status and regulation of some medicines prescribed or bought in the UK can be different in other countries.

-Monaco is not a member of the European Union (EU) so reciprocal medical arrangements with the EU do not apply.
+Monaco is not a member of the EU so reciprocal medical arrangements with the EU do not apply.

-The European Health Insurance Card (EHIC) or UK Global Health Insurance Card (GHIC) do not provide health cover in Monaco.
+The European Health Insurance Card (EHIC) or UK Global Health Insurance Card (GHIC) are not accepted in Monaco.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment and repatriation.

 Travel and mental health